MoonlightCapital/MoonlightBot-docs/start-up/setting-up-reaction-roles.md

 There are a few things to note:

 * The same role can be given by multiple different emojis in the same group
-* You can assign multiple roles to an emoji by using the set comman multiple times.
+* You can assign multiple roles to an emoji by using the set command multiple times.
   * Example:
   `/ reaction-roles set group1 emoji1 role1`

   `/ reaction-roles set group1 emoji1 role2`

   Doing this will give both roles at the press of the reaction.
-To remove role1 from the emoji you can use `/ reaction-roles set group1 emoji1 role1`
+To remove role1 from the emoji you can use the same command as to add it.

 * You can only add up to 20 pairs per group (Discord only allows 20 different reactions per message)